Source: Cambridge MBA FAQs

 GMAT Above Class Average (730+)

-A GMAT score above the class average strengthens your academic profile and reduces concerns about classroom readiness.
+A GMAT score above the usual class range strengthens your academic profile and reduces concerns about handling the coursework.

 What a high GMAT helps with: